Department of Family Services

 Community Calendar section title graphic

-Sexual Violence Tier One is a 16-hour training on understanding sexual violence, systems responding to sexual violence in Fairfax County, and resources available in our community.
-This training is for professionals, volunteers, and community members looking to learn how and why sexual violence happens; the impact of sexual violence on individuals, families, and communities; and how to support those impacted.
-It is free, but registration is required.
-For more information, contact Angie Acosta.
+Registration for the summer session of Sexual Violence Tier 1, a 16-hour training on understanding sexual violence, systems responding to sexual violence in Fairfax County, and resources available in our community, is now open.
+This training is free, but registration is required.
+For full credit, all 16 hours must be completed.
+Seats fill quickly, so sign up now for this training for professionals, volunteers, and community members looking to learn how and why sexual violence happens; the impact of sexual violence on individuals, families, and communities; and how to support those impacted.
+Questions?
+Contact Abby Picard.

 Catch Up Corner section title graphic